dzulfiqarfr/jakpost-graphics/README.md

 - data: data (both raw and cleaned) for analysis;
 - doc: documents, including PDFs that contain tables or technical notes on the analysis;
 - src: scripts to analyze the data and visualize the results; and
-- result: analysis results in CSVs and the visualizations in PNGs.
+- result: analysis results in CSVs and the visualizations in SVGs and PNGs.

 I used a combination of R, Google Sheets, Tabula and Datawrapper to work on these articles.
 I collected the data from both official and private sources.